lsaffre/blog/docs/topics/why_free.rst

   another partner in case I am not satisfied?

-A software product is usually the result of the collaboration of many humans.
-Free software means democracy, proprietary software means monocracy.

 ..
 Eric S. Raymond describes the democratic ("bazaar") and monocratic ("cathedral") models in his book `The Cathedral and the Bazaar
    <https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>`_.

 Yes, it might seem dispairing to try to find partners who meet all criteria for maintaining the sovereignty and liberty of your enterprise.
 It seems like a vicious circle.
+Some challenges:

-A fundamental property of free software is that it cannot serve as capital.
+- A fundamental property of free software is that it cannot serve as capital.
 While this is the inevitable condition for remaining free, it also reduces the motivation of all kinds of companies of private law to invest into free software.
 A good manager takes care of not wasting time or money into projects that are "useless" in regard to their primary goal, namely to create benefit for the owners.
 And the chances of success of an enterprise increase with the competence of its managers.
 And successful enterprises tend to grow in size and power.
 So one might come to the conclusion that free software projects have no chance of becoming big and powerful.

-A widely spread attitude which I use to label `Uncle Tom's Advice
+- A widely spread attitude which I use to label `Uncle Tom's Advice
   <https://en.wikipedia.org/wiki/Uncle_Tom>`_ is "Come on!
-Stop to make
+Stop to
-your own life complicated!
+  make your own life complicated!
 In the end we are all slaves of somebody.
 Just let Microsoft or Google or Apple be your master and enjoy life!"[#eager]_.

 My answer to this is yes, choosing free software *does* make our life more complicated, and yes, we need to find trustworthy *partners*